levelXlevel/LinuxPostInstallSetup/Source/docs/Distributions/Garuda/Latte.md

 It's very nice, but not my taste.
 I do like the general setup so I will borrow from it and mimic it using Plasma native panels.

-# Pre
+# Before you start

-- You will lose the use of META to launch the application launcher.
+- You will lose the use of the META key used to launch the application launcher.
 There's fix for this described at the end.
-- Quite Latte
+- Quit Latte
   - This is to keep Latte out of the way while the new layout is being setup.
-  - In the event you're not happy, you will have soemthing to work with.
+  - In the event you're not happy with the setup, you will have something to work with until you sort things out or get rid of the native panels.
   - Be prepared for a mess of a UI if you've setup some new panels as Latte may overlap them when it loads.

 # Setup